holyaustin/strike-game/README.md

-# Basic Sample Hardhat Project
+# Strike-Game Hardhat / React Project

 This project demonstrates a basic Hardhat use case.
 It comes with a smart contract for NFT game, a test script for that contract, a script that deploys that contract to rinkeby testnet, and an example of a task implementation, which simply lists the available accounts.